mm80843/T3.5/docs/Article/PBN__Article_128.md

 This study investigates the literature and presents a systematic approach for conducting a post-occupancy evaluation (POE) in health club facilities, using a case study in Saudi Arabia.
 The research focuses on the COVID-19 pandemic and the precautionary measures that can be implemented in health clubs to limit the spread of the virus.
 The study includes a literature review of previous POE studies in health club facilities and identifies the gaps in the research.
 The research methodology involves a review of international and contextual literature, followed by a walkthrough evaluation of a case study health club facility.
 The study aims to answer several research questions related to the management and operation of health club facilities during the pandemic.
 The findings of the study include recommendations for improving the facility management, such as implementing better ventilation systems, increasing the availability of hand sanitizers, and improving the spatial configuration of equipment.
 The study concludes by highlighting the importance of POE in health club facilities to ensure the safety and well-being of members during the pandemic.

-## Property: has_ArticleTitle

-Assessment of COVID-19 precautionary measures in sports facilities: A case study on a health club in Saudi Arabia

-## Property: has_ArticleYear

-2022

 ## Property: has_ArticleRef

 * [guo_review_2021](../Article/PBN__Article_45)